 The 'Student Connect' service offered to students and their families at SEDA College, relies on a partnership between Teachers, Regional Managers, students, parents and the Student Connect Coordinators.
 This enables the development of informed strategies and a consistent approach to student well-being and case management.
 The College takes this a step further, by developing an individual student's capacity to actively engage with community support services and online resources when necessary.

-The 'Student Connect' page and regular bulletins offered on MySEDA (the SEDA College learning management platform), provides relevant well-being resources for students and parents.
+The 'Student Connect' page and regular bulletins offered on MySEDA (the SEDA College learning management platform), provides relevant wellbeing resources for students and parents.
 Self-help is encouraged, as we work together to grow our students into more independent and self-sufficient young adults.
 The College has two full-time Student Connect Coordinators, thereby acknowledging the importance we place on ensuring each and every student has access to well-being support during their SEDA College journey.
 An important aspect of SEDA College's Educational program involves proactively raising our students' awareness of well-being issues, in order to prepare them for the myriad of challenges facing young people today.
 For example; in each of the first three terms, at least one well-being event is promoted across the College.
 Additionally, relevant community organisations are regularly invited to present to classes.
-Within the curriculum, the 'Healthy Living' and 'The Power of Sport' Areas of Study completed by Year 11 and Year 12 students have components that have been specifically designed to assist in the development of a positive and healthy lifestyle.
+Within the curriculum, the 'Healthy Living' Area of Study completed by Year 11 and Year 12 students has components that have been specifically designed to assist in the development of a positive and healthy lifestyle.

 The Education Department's Respectful Relationships Initiative has provided a highly relevant whole-school framework for SEDA College that facilitates the development of the school's culture, environment and teaching and learning.

-We have been a Partner School since 2017 and are mindful of the need for our students to be equipped with the knowledge and skills to foster respectful relationships.
+We have been a Partner School since 2017 and in 2019 became a Lead School to further embed the initiative into the College.